hyron-group/reference/api-reference/middleware.md

 Used to turn on global mode.
 Meanwhile, this middleware will be called automatically on each router.

-In addition, it can also be turned off in requestConfig -&gt; fontware / backware / plugins by adding a '!' character before this plugins name
+In addition, it can also be turned off in requestConfig -&gt; frontware / backware / plugins by adding a '!' character before this plugins name